New Year’s Eve and New Year’s Day Events in Asheville

 The historic Grove Arcade in downtown Asheville is hosting its annual Roaring Twenties party, a New Year’s Eve “speakeasy soiree,” from 8 p.m.- 1 a.m.
 The Emerald Empire Band will play jazz from the era until 11 p.m., followed by a Top-40s setlist until 1 a.m.
 The Gatsby-esque gala will feature a full-service bar, a flashback photo booth, and a midnight countdown to the new year with a champagne toast.
 Themed attire is encouraged, and tickets are $75.

 Legendary jam band Leftover Salmon and special guests the Jon Stickley Trio will play on the indoor stage at Salvage Station.
 Doors open at 7 p.m. and the music starts at 8.
 The Root Down food truck will serve their delicious twist on Southern Soul food, and there will be a complimentary champagne toast at midnight.
 Get all the details on the venue's website.

 New Year’s Day

-Dip more than just your toes in the lake about 45 minutes south of Asheville to raise money for charity during the New Year’s Polar Plunge.
-Crazed participants dive into the chilly waters starting at noon on Jan.
+Lake Lure Polar Plunge Dip more than just your toes in the lake about 45 minutes south of Asheville to raise money for charity during the New Year’s Polar Plunge.
+Crazy participants dive into the chilly waters starting at noon on Jan.
 1, and the event features music and bonfires.
 If you’re not brave enough to participate, spectators are welcome!

-Biltmore Estate is still decorated for the holidays, and open on both New Year’s Eve and New Year’s Day.
-It’s a good idea to purchase tickets for the house tour in advance since these days will likely be busy.
+Biltmore Biltmore Estate is still decorated for the holidays and Candlelight Christmas Evenings through January 7, and the estate is open on both New Year’s Eve and New Year’s Day.
+Purchase tickets for the house tour in advance on the website.